Waldo Canyon Fire: Beginning

-The Waldo Canyon fire started as a brush fire about noon on June 23, 2012 in a valley of Rampart Range in the Pike National Forest, about 3 mi west of Colorado Springs and north of U.S. Highway 24.
-The fire, first spotted and caught on video by cyclists on the range, spread quickly and reached one of the ridges.
+The Waldo Canyon fire was first spotted noon on June 23, 2012 in a valley of Rampart Range in the Pike National Forest, about 3 mi west of Colorado Springs and north of U.S. Highway 24, the major east-west highway from Colorado Springs.
+It likely started in the afternoon of June 22, 2012 when a report of the smell of smoke in the area was received by local agencies.
+Firefighters from the Pike National Forest as well as local agencies responded immediately but were unable to locate the source in very steep terrain before nightfall.
+The ground search resumed in early morning the following day.
+The initial smoke column was first spotted and caught on video by cyclists on the range, as the fire began to spread quickly, soon reaching one of the ridges.
 Air support was requested at 12:24 p.m. by the Colorado Springs Fire Department.
-Helicopters began dropping water on the fire two days after the fire began.
+Helicopters began dropping water on the fire within hours.
 Erratic winds caused the fire to spread rapidly in the northwest and south directions.
 By 3 p.m., the fire grew to 600 acres spreading towards the towns of Chipita Park, Green Mountain Falls, and Cascade, Colorado.
 It also spread towards the western and northwestern areas of the Colorado Springs area and Manitou Springs.
 Residents began to evacuate as the fire intensified.
 Planes dropped retardant slurry on what they believed was the Pyramid Mountain Fire, which was a less than 20 acre fire in the same area the night before.
 As the fire intensified, flames seemed to reach 150 feet above the treetops.

-Seventy fire trucks were called in, a staging area for firefighters was established, and the CSFD mobile command unit was activated.
+Numerous fire resources, including multiple ground crews, helicopters, and seventy fire trucks were called in, a staging area for firefighters was established, and the CSFD mobile command unit was activated.
 The city's emergency operations center was opened.
 The city also asked fire departments from Stratmoor Hills, Cheyenne Mountain Air Force Station, Cimarron Hills and Peterson Air Force Base to fill four city stations.
 Three more were left empty.
-Colorado Springs Utilities' Catamount Wildland Fire Team, meanwhile, began to cut a firebreak above Cedar Heights, an effort that would continue in the following days.
+Ground crews, including Colorado Springs Utilities' Catamount Wildland Fire Team and multiple other agencies, began to cut a firebreak above Cedar Heights, an effort that would continue in the following days.

 US Highway 24 was closed at 31st Street and through Ute Pass on June 24.
 By that day, eleven thousand people had evacuated their homes and shelters were set up for evacuees in Colorado Springs and Woodland Park.
 The Norris-Penrose Equestrian Center provided shelter for evacuated horses including those from the Academy Riding Stables in Garden of the Gods, Flying W Ranch, Dreamcatchers Equine Rescue, and Rock Ledge Ranch.